A Categorical Semantics for Linear Logical Frameworks: Syntax

 \subsubsection{Structural Rules}

 We will use the following structural rules, which are essentially the structural rules of dependent type theory where some rules appear in both an intuitionistic and a linear form.
-We present the rules per group, with their names, from left-to-right, top-to-bottom.
+We present the rules by group, with their names, from left to right and top to bottom.